farzanaa99/farzanaa99/README.md

-# welcome to my corner of the internet 👋

-i’m Farzana, a 3rd-year Computer Science student.
-I like building software.
+# welcome to my corner of the internet. i’m Farzana, a 3rd-year computer ccience student. i like building software. let's connect :)

 ---